bernedom/SI/doc/installation-guide.md

 # Installing `SI`

 The default installation location for SI is  `/usr/local/lib/si`.
 SI can be installed using raw cmake, cpack (cmakes package mechanism), or as a conan.io package provided from [conan center](https://conan.io/center/si).
-Early access to conan packages for unstable versions is available from [Bintray](https://bintray.com/bernedom/conan/si%3ASI)

 ## Installing using cmake